On two families of Nekrasov-Okounkov type formulas: Preliminaries

-Above limit is meaningful in a suitable ring of symmetric functions in countably many variables (see Chapter I.2 in \cite{Mac}).
-Thus the Schur functions should be considered as formal symmetric functions with respective to variables $\{x_i\}_{1\leq i<\infty}$.
+The above limit is well-defined in a suitable ring of symmetric functions in countably many variables (see Chapter I.2 in \cite{Mac}).
+Thus, Schur functions should be considered as formal symmetric functions with respect to the variables $\{x_i\}_{1\leq i<\infty}$.
 On the other hand, by using the power-sum coordinates